Modern Slavery

 Modern Slavery Statement

-This statement has been published in accordance with the Modern Slavery Act 2015 by Law Business Research and relates to actions and activities during the financial year 1 January 2021 to 31 December 2021.
+This statement has been published in accordance with the Modern Slavery Act 2015 by Law Business Research.

 Law Business Research – Modern Slavery Statement